ptabasso2/oteljavalab/section03/README.md

 ## Goal of this activity

 This section provides a practical example of manual tracing where spans are generated using the Otel Java SDK.
-After familiarizing ourselves with automatic instrumentation using the Java agent, we'll now modify our code to control how spans and traces are generated.
+After familiarizing ourselves with automatic instrumentation using the java agent, we'll now modify our code to control how spans and traces are generated.

 ## Main steps